yooba-team/yooba/cmd/yookey/README.md

-ethkey
+yookey
 ======

-ethkey is a simple command-line tool for working with Yooba keyfiles.
+yookey is a simple command-line tool for working with Yooba keyfiles.

 # Usage

-### `ethkey generate`
+### `yookey generate`

 Generate a new keyfile.
 If you want to use an existing private key to use in the keyfile, it can be